itzg/saml-auth-proxy/README.md

         URL of webhook that will get POST'ed when a new authentication is processed (env SAML_PROXY_NEW_AUTH_WEBHOOK_URL) -sign-requests
-        If set, enables SAML request signing (env SAML_PROXY_SIGN_REQUESTS) -sp-cert-path path
+        If set, enables SAML request signing (env SAML_PROXY_SIGN_REQUESTS) -encrypt-jwt
+        If set, JWTs will be encrypted as JWE (env SAML_ENCRYPT_JWT) -sp-cert-path path
         The path to the X509 public certificate PEM file for this SP (env SAML_PROXY_SP_CERT_PATH) (default "saml-auth-proxy.cert")
   -sp-key-path path